monkidea/Projects/Machine Learning/Collaborative Artificial Intelligence Neuron - C.A.I.N./README.md

 --------------
 This is a barebones A.I. skeleton for a personal-assistant style A.I. (like the Google Assistant or Siri) that is meant to help in accelerating the development process of projects in the same genre.
+*Note :* For a detailed blueprint of CAIN, please look at the "CAIN Structural Documentation.pdf" file.

 Language :
 ----------